Yelp/swagger-gradle-codegen/README.md

 Before starting developing, please run:

 ```
-make install-hooks
+./gradlew installHooks
 ```

 This will take care of installing the pre-commit hooks to keep a consistent style in the codebase.

-While developing, you can run tests on the plugin using:
+While developing, you can build, run pre-commits, checks & tests on the plugin using:

 ```
-./gradlew plugin:test
+./gradlew preMerge
 ```

 Make sure your tests are all green ✅ locally before submitting PRs.